ay-lab/FitHiChIP/README.md

 FitHiChIP_HiCPro requires the following packages / libraries to be installed:

+1) Python (version 2.7 was used for development)

+	Python libraries to be installed:
+		OptionParser (from the library optparse), gzip, networkx

+2) R (version 3.3.3 / 3.4.0 is recommended)

+	R Libraries to be installed:
+		optparse, ggplot2, splines, fdrtool, parallel

-1) The package HiC-pro (obtained from "https://github.com/nservant/HiC-Pro")
+3) The package HiC-pro (obtained from "https://github.com/nservant/HiC-Pro").
 	**** We recommend downloading and installing the latest version (2.9.0 or above) of HiC-pro pipeline.

 	The package is used to align paired end reads (fasta files).